revel/revel.github.io/manual/routing.md

 	GET    /public/*filepath            Static.Serve("public")

-The router recognizes a second kind of wildcard.
-The starred parameter must be the first element in the path, and match all remaining path elements.
+The starred parameter must be
+the first element in the path, and match all remaining path elements.

 For example, in the case above it will match any path beginning with `/public/`, and